Rebound in UK's FTSE halted by drop in BT and commodity stocks

 By Sudip Kar-Gupta

-The blue-chip FTSE 100 index, which had continued over the last two days to rise off 15-month lows reached earlier in October, was down by 0.5 percent, or 29.11 points, at 6,424.76 points going into the close of the trading session.
+The blue-chip FTSE 100 index, which had continued over the last two days to rise off 15-month lows reached earlier in October, was down by 0.8 percent, or 51.70 points, at 6,402.17 points by the middle of the trading session.

-Miners, commodity and oil related stocks, which have a heavy weighting in the FTSE, combined to take more than 20 points off the index.
+Miners, commodity and oil related stocks, which have a heavy weighting in the FTSE, combined to take nearly 25 points off the index.

 The Fed ended its QE programme on Wednesday and in a statement noted the improving U.S. labour market.
 While the Fed also said interest rates would remain low for a “considerable time,” the Fed’s statement helped to push up U.S. yields and increased the dollar’s appeal.